leoroullois/w4n-advanced-databases/README.md

 - **pgadmin** : Manage PostgreSQL database, run on `http://localhost:8888`
 - **api** : API written in python, run on `http://localhost:5000`.

+If tables are not generated, you can copy paste the SQL script in `sql/init.sql` and run it inside pgAdmin to generate all the tables once.

 ## API

 - Count the number of rows in the tables :